misztal/GRIT/README.md

 **Numpy arrays**

 The functions which operate on numpy.array objects rely on an assumption that all arrays have been pre-allocated to the correct size.
-Current pygrit interface offers little in terms of input numpy.array validity checks, and might produce Segmentation Fault type of errors if the arrays are not pre-allocated correctly.